Skip to content

 There are so many ways to stay healthy and active throughout retirement, without resorting to the stereotypes.
 This is your chance to combine the hobbies you love with fun (and often new) ways of incorporating exercise into your weekly schedule.

 Exercise can boost your mood, increase your self-esteem, keep your bones healthy and decrease your chances of getting sick, so there’s no better time to start than now.
+Here are my tips for maintaining a healthy lifestyle throughout retirement:

 Get a good night’s sleep